Whales and Wilderness Kayak Adventure: Premium 7-Day Resort and Glamping Package

 Your vacation includes four days sea kayaking and glamping (glamorous camping) in the wilderness at Wildcoast’s Orca Camp.

-An outstanding experience not to be missed!
+An transformative wilderness experience not to be missed!

 Nestled on acres of lush coastal landscape on spectacular Quadra Island, B.C., Gowlland Harbour Oceanfront Resort, is a hidden gem.

-Recently featured for its outstanding cuisine in National Geographic Travel’s ’50 Places of a Lifetime: Canada this little known Discovery Islands boutique resort is a hidden paradise on the West Coast of Canada.
+Featured for its outstanding cuisine in National Geographic Travel’s ’50 Places of a Lifetime: Canada this little known Discovery Islands boutique resort is a hidden paradise on the West Coast of Canada.